 The Kruger Park, an iconic reserve of unparalleled beauty and serenity.
 A place that captures your soul, then steals a very special piece of your heart.
 Thousands of people around the world are bitten by the ‘bushbug’ every year, but what is it that makes the Kruger Park so infectious?
-Is it the animals, the wide open spaces or the infamous African sunset?
-Here is a collection of our favourite photos, which we feel encapsulates the entire experience beautifully.
+Is it the animals, the wide-open spaces or the infamous African sunset?
+Here is a collection of our favourite photos, which we feel encapsulate the entire experience beautifully.
 Here is…

 The Kruger Park in 10 Photos

 1. Endless possibilities

 The early wake ups.
 The anticipation for the day ahead.
 The building excitement.
 With a steamy cup of coffee in hand, the sun rises and the gate opens and so the adventure begins.
 With winding roads ahead and the anticipation growing as you take the first turn, there is nothing quite like this excitement.

 2. The Big 5 & the diverse wildlife

 You have just entered a highly populated Big 5 zone, your mind is running crazy with the thought of leopard, buffalo, rhino, lion and elephant that could be only meters away without your knowledge.
 The true Kruger Park experience has begun, you take the road less traveled with high expectations and although at first these are not met, you are thrilled by the diversity of life all around you.
 Then, just as you relax your eyes, that adrenaline-fueled moment hits as a lion steps out into the road ahead or you round a bend to see parked cars, you slowly roll up to find a leopard perfectly elongated on the branch of a tree mauling at its kill.
 Can you feel it?